 Web security playground

 View this page in various browsers to observe how they handle different aspects of web security.
-Most browsers include development tools that will allow you to inspect various aspects of your browser’s behavior.
+Most browsers include development tools that will allow you to inspect your browser’s behavior.

 Mixed passive content